Regents of the University of California: Composition

-The majority of the board (18 Regents) is appointed via nomination by the Governor of California and confirmation by the California State Senate to 12-year terms.
-One student Regent is selected by the Board to represent the students for a one-year term through a hiring process that is conducted by the board.
-The remaining 7 Regents are ex officio members.
-They are the Governor, Lieutenant Governor, Speaker of the State Assembly, State Superintendent of Public Instruction, President and Vice President of the Alumni Associations of UC, and President of the University of California.
+The majority of the board (18 Regents) is appointed via nomination by the governor of California and confirmation by the California State Senate to 12-year terms.
+One student Regent is selected by the board to represent the students for a one-year term through a hiring process that is conducted by the board.
+The remaining 7 Regents are ex officio members, namely the president of the University of California; the governor and lieutenant governor of California; the Speaker of the State Assembly; the State Superintendent of Public Instruction, and the President and Vice President of the AAUC (the coordinating body for the alumni associations of UC member institutions).

 The Board also has two non-voting faculty representatives and two non-voting Staff Advisors.
 The incoming student Regent serves as a non-voting Regent-designate from the date of selection (usually between July and October) until beginning their formal term the following July 1.

-The vast majority of the Regents appointed by the Governor historically have consisted of lawyers, politicians and businessmen.
-Over the past two decades, it has been common that UC Regents appointees have donated relatively large sums of money either directly to the Governor's election campaigns or indirectly to party election groups.
+The vast majority of the Regents appointed by the governor historically have been lawyers, politicians and businessmen.
+Over the past two decades, it has been common that UC Regents appointees have donated relatively large sums of money either directly to the governor's election campaigns or indirectly to party election groups.

+Operations

 Administrative support is provided to the Regents by the Office of the Secretary and Chief of Staff of the Regents of the University of California, which shares an office building with the UC Office of the President in Oakland.

+Since President Kerr's reforms, the Board has traditionally held its meetings six times per year and alternated its meeting sites between the northern campuses (usually UCSF Mission Bay, and before then, Berkeley) and the southern campuses (usually UCLA).
+Thus, for decades, the Board's meetings have utilized temporary seating arrangements rather than a boardroom permanently configured for its exclusive use (which is true of the Board of Trustees of the California State University).